Caniche health

 6

-Do you recommend pet insurance for Pudels?
+Do you recommend pet insurance for Caniches?

 Frequently Asked Questions

-How long do Pudels typically live?
+How long do Caniches typically live?

-Pudels have an average lifespan of 12-15 years.
+Caniches have an average lifespan of 12-15 years.
 Factors that can extend lifespan include: maintaining a healthy weight, regular exercise, quality nutrition, preventive healthcare, and addressing breed-specific health concerns early.

-Are Pudels prone to allergies?
+Are Caniches prone to allergies?

 Puppies: Every 3-4 weeks until 16 weeks old for vaccinations.
 Adults (1-11 years): Annual wellness exams.
 Seniors (11+ years): Every 6 months with bloodwork.
-Pudels with known health conditions may need more frequent visits.
+Caniches with known health conditions may need more frequent visits.

 Embed This Health Widget

-Add Pudel health info to your website
+Add Caniche health info to your website

 <iframe src="https://dogfluence.com/embed/breed-health/poodle" width="400" height="500" frameborder="0" style="border-radius: 12px; box-shadow: 0 2px 8px rgba(0,0,0,0.1);"></iframe>